Meet the Goats Behind the Soaps

-Tattle was born right here, on our little farm, delivered by me.
-Her mother was rescued from a farm that was selling off animals to liquidate assets having fallen on hard times.
+Tattle was born right here, on our little farm!
+Her mother was rescued from a place that was selling off animals to liquidate assets having fallen on hard times.
 The goats were destined for meat sale if no one else wanted them.
-With the generous help of a few friends, we managed to save two of the pregnant does.
+With the generous help of a few friends, we managed to save two of them.
 Tattle's birth was a somewhat surreal experience.
 Messy but amazing.
 Scary but triumphant.
 Tattle was the first born of two with a brother who looked more like mom.
 I instantly was smitten with her though.
 All black with a white star on her forehead.
 Such a beauty!

 Here's baby Tattle with her mother, a very attentive and gentle momma.
 Despite her mom's super people friendly nature, Tattle began life showing a skittish side.
 So for a long time, Tattle didn't have a proper name.
 She would hang back while her bother would run up to us and play.
 "Shy girl" and "Shy goat" were not proper names.